-This episode, I explore what an opportunity cost is, why it makes sense to outsource work you’re capable of doing yourself, and how the rich spend their time.
+This “Money With Mak and G” podcast episode, I explore what an opportunity cost is, why it makes sense to outsource work you’re capable of doing yourself, and how the rich spend their time.

 Everyone knows the phrase ‘time is money’ but most people don’t apply this to the way they live their lives.

 This episode, I talk about where the phrase ‘time is money’ came from, what opportunity cost is, and how we can spend our time in the most valuable way possible…

 “We spend time and can never get it back, it’s valuable and can be used in many ways based on your desires, needs and talents.” – Ben Jones

 “If time is money are you spending it on the right things knowing how valuable it is?” – Ben Jones

 01:29 – Where the phrase ‘time is money’ came from.

 02:01 – What opportunity cost is and how being lazy costs you money.

 03:30 – Is it worth Bill Gates bending over to pick up a $100 bill?

 05:10 – Why it makes sense to outsource your taxes even if you’re capable of doing them yourself.